wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 If you have any questions, comments, problems or suggestions please post on our forum at http://www.longtailvideo.com/support/forums.

+<strong>NOTE: </strong> There have been issues for some users regarding file permissions.
+The JW Player Plugin for WordPress writes some data to local files.
+WordPress makes the wp-content folder available for this purpose.
+Specifically the JW Player Plugin for WordPress stores the JW Player and your custom players in the wp-content/uploads folder.
+For tips on how to make sure this folder is writable please refer to http://codex.wordpress.org/Changing_File_Permissions.

 == Installation ==

 Installing for the first time: